 Finally, while this is currently only a County Court decision, the case continues and so it may be taken further.

-If you have any questions about any in relation to any of the issues raised in this article, please contact our Property Disputes team by calling 0117 904 6000.
+If you have any questions about the Party Wall Act or any of the issues raised in this article, please contact our Property Disputes team by calling 0117 904 6000.